Utqiagvik, Alaska: Basketball

-In 2015, the Barrow High School boys' basketball team won the Alaska Class 3A State Championship with a 50–40 victory over two-time defending state champion, Monroe Catholic.
+In 2015, the Barrow High School boys' basketball team won the Alaska Class 3A State Championship with a 50–40 victory over two-time defending state champion Monroe Catholic.
 The Whalers' team was led by 5-star recruit Kamaka Hepa.
 As a 6'7" freshman he was regarded as one of the top basketball recruits in the country.
-He was ranked as the #21 ranked basketball recruit in the country by ESPN for the class of 2018.
+He was ranked as the #68 basketball recruit in the country by ESPN for the class of 2018.
 Hepa transferred to Jefferson High School in Portland, Oregon, for his junior year.
 By October 2017, at 6'8" tall, he had committed to go to the University of Texas.

 The Whalers' boys' basketball team finished the 2014–2015 season with a 24–3 record, the highest win percentage in school history.
 Guard Travis Adams was a standout as well.
 Coach Jeremy Arnhart's teams won 186 games in 10 seasons.
 In 2015, the Barrow High School girls' team also easily won the ACS tournament.

 Education

 Utqiagvik is served by the North Slope Borough School District.
-The schools serving the city are Ipalook Elementary School, Hopson Middle School, Barrow High School, and alternative learning center known as the Kiita Learning Community.
+The schools serving the city are Ipalook Elementary School, Hopson Middle School, Barrow High School, and an alternative learning center known as the Kiita Learning Community.

-Iḷisaġvik College which is a two-year college and the only tribal college in Alaska, is located in Utqiagvik.
-The school offers associate's degrees in accounting, allied health, business and management, construction technology, dental health therapy, Indigenous education, information technology, Iñupiaq studies, liberal arts, and office management.
+Iḷisaġvik College, which is a two-year college and the only tribal college in Alaska, is located in Utqiagvik.
+The college offers various certificates and associate's degrees in accounting, allied health, business and management, construction technology, dental health therapy, Indigenous education, information technology, Iñupiaq studies, liberal arts, and office management.
 It also offers a bachelor's degree in business administration.
-The school additionally offers adult education courses for GED preparation and certificates in various programs.
-Local students may attend University of Alaska Fairbanks, and other colleges in Alaska and in other states in the country.
+The college additionally provides adult education courses for GED preparation and certificates in various programs.
+Local students may attend University of Alaska Fairbanks and other colleges in Alaska and other states.